 Why back translate?

-For clinical trials, back translation is often required by clients to make sure that the translation conveys the same information as the source document.
+For clinical trials, back translation is often required by sponsors to make sure that the translation conveys the same information as the source document.
 At Argos Multilingual, we occasionally apply automated back translation as a QA tool internally, particularly for new clients, linguists, or content.
 However, we don’t return the raw back translation to the client, as it’s our role to review the back translation against the original document and make necessary adjustments.

 Why not back translate?